 Arrivals are concentrated in mid-Mar, coincident with the spring thaw; numbers peak mid-Mar through mid-Apr.

-Summer: Breeding densities are associated with the availability of wetlands and tree cavities for nest sites and thus numbers are highest in the east and south.
+Summer: Breeding densities are traditionally associated with the availability of wetlands and tree cavities for nest sites and thus numbers are highest in the east and south.
 Lowest densities occur in relatively treeless areas of the western Sandhills, Panhandle and Southwest.
 Placement of artificial nest boxes, especially during the latter part of the 20th Century, along with maturation of riparian habitat in central and western Nebraska, has contributed to the increases in numbers and expansion in range.
+The first reported nesting in the Panhandle was of two nests, each with nine eggs, in nest boxes 23 Jul 1983 in Scotts Bluff Co (Alice Kenitz; Mollhoff 2022).

 - Breeding phenology: